Mzwanele Manyi: Government posts

-In May 2013, Manyi was appointed as a senior manager at Rand Water, a public water utility, with responsibility for strategy.
+In May 2013, Manyi was appointed as a senior manager at Rand Water, a public water utility, responsible for strategy.
 In July 2014, he was additionally appointed as a member of the National Communications Task Team, an advisory panel established by Faith Muthambi, then the Minister of Communications.'
 He also remained a board member at the Media Development and Diversity Agency until October 2014, when he was appointed as a special adviser to Minister Muthambi.
 He held the ministry position simultaneously with the Rand Water post.
 His departure from the communications ministry was revealed belatedly in October 2016: he had recently defended the SABC's Hlaudi Motsoeneng, following reports that Motsoeneng had lied about his qualifications, and Muthambi's office released a statement distancing itself from Manyi's remarks and saying that "Manyi is no longer an advisor to the Minister of Communications and therefore does not speak on behalf of the Ministry".

 In November 2017, a week after the Sunday Times reported that Manyi had sent his CV to the Guptas, former Minister of Public Service and Administration Ngoako Ramatlhodi told the same newspaper that he had blocked an attempt by Mosebenzi Zwane, a Gupta-linked minister, to have Manyi hired as director-general in the Department of Mineral Resources in 2016.
 Ramtlhodi later told the Zondo Commission that he believed he had been dismissed from the cabinet in early 2017 partly because of his refusal to sign off on Manyi's hiring.